-Command processing allows you to disable or enable reader commands.
+Purpose: Command processing allows you to disable or enable reader commands.
 For example, you can disable the Backlight command.
-There are two ways to enable or disable reader commands:

-- Use the Command Processing configuration command described here. - Use the Reader Commands option on the Op menu in IC.EXE.
+There are two ways to enable or disable reader commands: Use the Command Processing configuration command described here. • Use the Reader Commands option on the Op menu in the Interactive Configuration application (IC.EXE) program.
 If you want to disable or enable several commands, it is easier to use IC.EXE.
 For help, see Chapter 5, "Configuring the Reader."

-Default: All reader commands enabled

-Syntax: DCdata

-0 Disable all reader commands Enable all reader commands 1

-2 Disable override Enable override 3

-Disable reader command command0 Enable reader command command1

-The override option is a temporary setting that allows you to enable all the reader commands for as long as you need them.
+Default: All reader commands enabled Syntax: yntax: DC data Acceptable values for data are: 0 Disable all reader commands Enable all reader commands Disable override 23 Enable override command0Disable reader commandcommand1Enable reader command The override option is a temporary setting that allows you to enable all the reader commands for as long as you need them.
 When you want to return to the previous setting, you disable the override.
 Note: If you disable all the reader commands (\$+DC0), you cannot change the reader's configuration or exit from an IRL program.
-To enable the reader commands again, you can use IC.EXE or edit the configuration (.INI) file.

-To enable all the reader commands or override the current settings, scan one of these bar codes:
+To enable the reader commands again, use IC.EXE, or edit the configuration ".ini" file.
+Scan: To enable all the reader commands or override the current settings, scan one of these bar codes: Disable All Reader Enable All Reader Commands \$+DC0 \$+DC1 Disable Override Enable Override \$+DC2 \$+DC3

+Command Processing (continued)